Walter Eckersall: 1905

-In 1905, the sophomore quarterback led the Maroons to a national championship.
-In the final game of the season on Thursday, November 30, Chicago and Michigan met in a battle of undefeated, Western Conference powerhouses in front of 27,000 spectators, at that time the largest crowd to view a football game, at Chicago's Marshall Field.
-Michigan was 12–0-0 with no points allowed and had a 56-game undefeated streak on the line; while Chicago was 10–0-0 and had allowed only five points all season.
+In 1905, the junior quarterback led the Maroons to a national championship.
+In the final game of the season on Thursday, November 30, Chicago and Michigan met in a battle of undefeated Western Conference powerhouses in front of 27,000 spectators at Chicago's Marshall Field.
+It was at that time the largest crowd to view a football game in the city.
+Michigan was 12–0-0 with no points allowed and had a 56-game undefeated streak on the line while Chicago was 10–0-0 and had allowed only five points all season.

-The game was a punting duel between Eckersall and Michigan's John Garrels; and was scoreless until early in the third quarter when a Michigan punt and Chicago penalty pinned Chicago inside its own 10-yard line.
-On third down, as Eckersall attempted to punt, he encountered a fearsome rush, but evaded the Michigan tacklers and was able to scramble to the 22-yard line and a first down.
+The game was a punting duel between Eckersall and Michigan's John Garrels.
+It was scoreless until early in the third quarter when a Michigan punt and Chicago penalty pinned Chicago inside its own 10-yard line.
+On third down as Eckersall attempted to punt, he encountered a fearsome rush but evaded the Michigan tacklers and was able to scramble to the 22-yard line and a first down.

 After three more first downs, the drive stalled and Chicago was forced to punt again.
-Eckersall's booming punt carried into the end zone where it was caught by Michigan's William Dennison Clark who attempted to run the ball out.
-He advanced the ball forward to the one-yard line, but was hit hard by Art Badenoch and then was brought back inside his own end zone by Mark Catlin for a two-point safety.
-Under the rules of the time, forward progress was not credited, and a ball carrier could be carried backwards or forwards until he was down.
+Eckersall's booming punt carried into the end zone where it was caught by Michigan's William Dennison Clark, who attempted to run the ball out.
+He advanced the ball forward to the one-yard line but was hit hard by Art Badenoch and then was brought back inside his own end zone by Mark Catlin for a two-point safety.
+Under the rules of the time, forward progress was not credited and a ball carrier could be carried backwards or forwards until he was down.
 The rest of the third and fourth quarters continued as a defensive stalemate.
 Chicago's 2–0 victory snapped Michigan's 56-game unbeaten streak and gave Chicago the national championship for 1905.
-It is one of the first game's referred to as a "Game of the Century."
+It is one of the first games identified as a "Game of the Century."

-As a tragic note to this game, Clark received the blame for the Michigan loss, and in 1932 he shot himself through the heart.
+Clark was generally blamed for the Michigan loss, and in 1932 he shot himself through the heart.
 In a suicide note to his wife he reportedly expressed the hope that his "final play" would be of some benefit in atoning for his error at Marshall Field.